 What is acetaminophen (paracetamol)?

 Acetaminophen (paracetamol) is a medication used to treat fever and mild to moderate pain.
 Acetaminophen is available alone and in combination with other medications to treat symptoms of colds, flu, headache and osteoarthritis.
 You can buy acetaminophen in different forms, including liquids, tablets, capsules, and suppositories.
 A common brand name is Tylenol®.

 I take acetaminophen.
 Can it make it harder for me to get pregnant?

 Studies have not been done to see if acetaminophen could make it harder for a woman to get pregnant.

-It is best to use medication only as needed at the lowest effective dose.
-Your healthcare providers may have a recommendation about how much they want you to take.
+Acetaminophen is considered by most healthcare providers to be the pain reliever of choice during pregnancy.
+It is best to use only as needed and at the lowest effective dose.
+Your healthcare providers may have a recommendation of how much they want you to take.
 The maximum recommended dose of acetaminophen is 4000 mg in one day.
+Acetaminophen is also in many combination medications.
+Carefully check the ingredients of any other medications that you take to see if they also have acetaminophen.
+You will need to add up the amount of acetaminophen in the medications to make sure you are not taking more than 4000 mg in one day.

 Please click here for references.